 \section{conclusions}

 We studied the generation of entangled cat states in DOPOs with collective dissipation.
 The quality of the state is characterized by the modular entanglement criterion, which can detect the entanglement in cat-like states.
-Based on this criterion, we provide the necessary parameter regimes to observe entangled cat states.
-Our results also reveal the influence of different parameters and the optimal ones to access the desired entangled state.
+Based on this criterion, we identify the necessary parameter regimes to observe entangled cat states.
+Our results also clarify the influence of different parameters and the optimal ones to access the desired entangled state.
 To better relate the problem considered to the existing works, we compared the threshold cases with the single-mode cat state situations.
 Although the choice of optimal parameters can be quite complicated, the fidelity of the corresponding single-mode state does not change much.
-As a result, creating an entangled cat state is somewhat equivalent to the problem of a cat state with enough quality, if the collective dissipation method is applied.
-Due to the challenging parameters in DOPO, quantum control can be necessary.
+As a result, creating an entangled cat state is comparable to the problem of generating a cat state with sufficient quality, if the collective dissipation method is applied.
+Due to the challenging parameters in DOPOs, quantum control may be necessary.
 Therefore, we also considered environment engineering as an example.
 According to our numerical results, the entanglement creating method can cooperate well with the single-mode control method.
 Our work presents the conditions for achieving entangled cat states in DOPOs, and relates this task to its single-mode counterpart.
-In this sense, it may help to extend the application of the coherent Ising machine into the quantum regime.
+In this sense, it may, e.g., help to extend the application of the coherent Ising machine into the quantum regime.